 Every March, St. Augustine is bursting with Celtic pride.
-People from all over the world don their tartans and come to America’s oldest city to reconnect, celebrate and learn about their Celtic heritage.
-Throughout the three-day St. Augustine Celtic Music & Heritage Festival, celebrations include the popular Highland Games, Celtic musicians, meeting of the clans, Celtic food, vendors and more.
+People from all over the world don their tartans and come to America’s oldest city to reconnect, celebrate, and learn about their Celtic heritage.

 Besides Florida’s first Spanish colonial governor Don Pedro Menendez, six more colonial Florida governors were of Celtic descent.

 The Father Miguel O’Reilly House Museum was built during the first Spanish period and is one of the oldest structures in St. Augustine, situated in the oldest continuously settled neighborhood.

 Made of tabby and coquina, the building was constructed in 1691 and purchased by Father Miguel O’Reilly in 1785.
 The Irish priest served under the Spanish crown and transformed the building into a place of spirituality and education to preserve old Catholic values.

 The Father O’Reilly House was left to the Sisters of St. Joseph who have preserved the museum since 1866.
 Located on historic Aviles Street, the museum focuses on the history of the house, the Catholic tradition kept alive since 1565, and the story of the Sisters of St. Joseph.